drmcrooks/pocketsoc-docs-2025/docs/Trainees/analyse.md

-# Exercise 5: Analyse traffic in OpenSearch Dashboards
+# Analyse traffic in OpenSearch Dashboards

 We'll now look at the results of the processing of the traffic you just generated in Opensearch Dashboards.